vonkoTH/download-app/README.md

 **Prerequisites:** Ensure you have Python 3.6+ installed.

-There are two recommended ways to install this application.

 `pipx` installs the application and its dependencies into an isolated environment but makes the command globally available.

 1.  **Install `pipx` (if you haven't already):**